NicholasTanWeiHong/unsupervised-learning-with-commodity-prices/README.md

 ## Usage

-Git clone to a local folder with
+Open the Command Prompt and git clone to a local folder with:

 `git clone https://github.com/NicholasTanWeiHong/unsupervised-learning-with-commodity-prices.git`

 Then, the code may be accessed from `unsupervised-learning-with-commodity-prices.R`

-Alternatively, open `unsupervised-learning-with-commodity-prices.md` in GitHub to view the analysis as a Markdown report.
+Alternatively, open `unsupervised-learning-with-commodity-prices.md` in GitHub to view the analysis as an RMarkdown Report.